-The plan logic verification is divided into checking of user-defined precedence relations between activities and validation of preconditions and effects of activities versus actual spacecraft system states.
+The plan logic verification is divided into checking of user-defined precedence relations between activities and validation of preconditions and effects of activities vs. actual spacecraft system states.

 The checking of precedence relations includes detection and resolution of dangling references to predecessor and successor activities, and of cycles specified by the precedence links.

 The validation of activity and spacecraft system states checks for interactions between parallel activities and propagates system configurations from the start activity to the project due date.
-The propagation ensures that the effects of one activity do not violate the preconditions of a succeeding activity, that is, that the ordering of activities is consistent with the preconditions and effects specified for each activity.
-There might be two types of conflicts: a precondition of an activity is:
+The propagation ensures that the effects of one activity do not violate the preconditions of a succeeding activity, i.e. that the ordering of activities is consistent with the preconditions and effects specified for each activity.
+There might be two types of conflicts: a precondition of an activity is

-- 1. In conflict with the actual state of the system; - 2.
-Not found in the actual state of the system.
+1. in conflict with the actual state of the system

+2. not found in the actual state of the system

-Possible modifications to restore the consistency of the plan logic are:
+Possible modifications to restore the consistency of the plan logic are

-- Modification of the preconditions and/or effects of one or many activities; - Change in the precedence relations between activities; - Addition or deletion of activities to introduce or avoid the configuration in question.
+- modification of the preconditions and/or effects of one or many activities - change in the precedence relations between activities - addition or deletion of activities to introduce or avoid the configuration in question